 Gabriella Possum learned the discipline of painting from an early age at the side of her famous father, Clifford Possum Tjapaltjarri.
 Born at Papunya in 1967, she first achieved recognition in 1983, for her entry in the Alice Art Prize, while a 16-year-old student at Yirara College.

-From the mid 1980’s Clifford Possum had largely abandoned Papunya Tula preferring to create works and sell them independently.
-While living in Alice Springs and maintaining close contact with his Anmatjerre countrymen at Mount Allan and Napperby he sold works through Aboriginal Arts Australia’s Centre for Aboriginal Art in Todd Street as well a to a range of independent dealers.
-Gabriella along with her younger sister Michelle meticulously filled in areas of dotting on many of her father’s emblematic canvasses from this period and onward to the following decade.
-These ‘assisted’ canvasses brought Clifford Possum increasing worldwide recognition until this practice, became increasingly controversial in the light of media generated around the praxis of a number of famous desert artists including Possum, Turkey Tolson and Kathleen Petyarre, to name but a few.
+From the mid 1980’s Clifford Possum had largely abandoned Papunya Tula, preferring to create works and sell them independently.
+While living in Alice Springs and maintaining close contact with his Anmatjerre countrymen at Mount Allan and Napperby he sold works through Aboriginal Arts Australia’s Centre for Aboriginal Art in Todd Street as well as to a range of independent dealers.
+Gabriella, along with her younger sister Michelle, meticulously filled in areas of dotting on many of her father’s emblematic canvasses from this period and onward to the following decade.
+These ‘assisted’ canvasses brought Clifford Possum increasing worldwide recognition until this practice became increasingly controversial in the light of media generated around the praxis of a number of famous desert artists including Possum, Turkey Tolson and Kathleen Petyarre, to name but a few.

 Clifford Possum’s influence could be detected in Gabriella’s earliest paintings produced in her early 20’s.
 It was apparent in her ability to weave together a coherent and compelling narrative from the different iconic elements, symbols and stories of her tradition.
 Yet, Gabriella also forged her own style, appealingly decorative as well as evocative of her desert life and heritage.